Outbound VS Inbound Lead Generation: Know the Difference

-While it’s a more “old school” approach, the outbound lead generation method can still work if spruced up with some of today’s modern tactics and technologies.
+While it’s the more “old school” approach, the outbound lead generation method can still work if spruced up with some of today’s modern tactics and technologies

 Inbound Lead Generation

-Inbound Lead Generation is when you allow your prospects to come to you through SEO and the provision of valuable content.
+Inbound Lead Generation is just the opposite.
+This is when you allow your prospect to come to you through SEO practices and the provision of valuable content.

 One of the main challenges of inbound lead generation is standing out from the crowd.
 Even if you provide compelling content and utilize paid ads, it can still be difficult to remain visible amidst the competition.

 Which is better?